Skip to main content

 • “Boring story gameplay feels dull and repetitive; not a game I enjoyed personally.
 4/10.”

 • “Still too green; boring story mode, some mechanics need polish or require frame-perfect execution (which is kind of hard with online lag).
-The CPU requires actual knowledge of the game, more than you are willing to spend if you're playing single player.
-Currently, it only lives from nostalgia and BT3 players.”
+The CPU requires actual knowledge of the game (more than you are willing to spend if you're playing single player) and is currently only living off nostalgia and BT3 players.”

 • monetization

-• “No pay-to-win mechanics or microtransactions; you can unlock literally everything just by playing the game.”
+• “No pay to win, microtransactions, etc. You can unlock literally everything by just playing the game.”

 • character development